 Why We Love National Coloring Day

 It might seem like adult coloring suddenly became popular out of nowhere.
-But studies have shown that coloring is a profoundly beneficial hobby.
+But it's widely-known that coloring is a profoundly beneficial hobby.
 The activity of coloring is both creative and repetitive, allowing your mind to get absorbed in what you're doing and let some of those high-level cognitive functions take a break.
-Coloring is also wordless, which lets your linguistic processes take a breather too.
-These mind relaxation benefits produce a world of good, including reduced stress hormone levels, improved sense of achievement, and even an increase in self-awareness.
+Coloring is also wordless, which lets your linguistic processes take a breather, too.